In our 2020 wrap-up blog post, we made three goals for 2021. They were:

 The shelf height extenders arrived while we were faffing around picking an off-white blind colour, so that was another win.
 But our technology situation was still pending, so we couldn’t finish the shelves yet.
 Not to worry: there was still more to do on the rest of the studio.

-Firstly, even though we scrapped the idea of a studio sofa bed (sorry, visitors – but our new living room sofa is much comfier to kip on than the old one), we did want a spot where someone else could sit, for the currently seemingly impossible future in which another person physically comes to Chicken Fruit HQ.
+Firstly, even though we scrapped the idea of a studio sofa bed (sorry, visitors – but our new living room sofa is much comfier to kip on than the one in our old flat), we did want a spot where someone else could sit, for the currently seemingly impossible future in which another person physically comes to Chicken Fruit HQ.

 While we love the wooden chair we had as a temporary stand-in (in fact, like the spice rack and kitchen roll holder, it was one of studio director Jonny’s DIY projects) and are obsessed with the Ellen K Wilson patterned fabric that covers it, we did want something a bit more comfy.